4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 • Making friends

-• Getting help with work issues on the spot
+• Getting help on the spot

 These are types of social support that keep negative emotions at bay.
 They also look pretty similar to a lot of team rituals.
 The message is clear.
 More than just feelings of belonging, remote employees can get a psychological safety net of support that sets them apart from so many statistics.

-10 team rituals for remote and hybrid employees
+15 team rituals for remote and hybrid employees

 Remote workers know they can handle business from anywhere.
 That’s one reason why more than half of them actively keep an eye out for other job opportunities.
 Yikes.
 Get an edge by addressing what ails them: the hit their well-being takes when they don’t feel part of a team.